shayanraysbu/GlassBox/README.md

 # GlassBox:
 GlassBox at MIT PolicyHackathon April-2019.
 Bringing transparency and auditability to recidivism risk-assessment and parole/pre-trial decision-making process.
+This challenge was sponsored by Berkman Klein Center for Internet and Society at Harvard University.

 # Inspiration: